SingleManTH/agiletoolkit.org/docs/overview/why-use.md

         }
     }

-Models in Agile Toolkit are powerful and flexible, with many unique features &ndash; this is merely a first glimpse of how they work.
+Models in Agile Toolkit are powerful and flexible with many unique features &ndash; this is merely a first glimpse of how they work.

 Finally, you might want to have CRUD with the 'Populate Data' button as a standard component, so let's move it into another new class: